Skip to main content

 ├── index.ts # Barrel export (re-exports all public API)

-├── gateway-admin-client.ts # Admin client (17 API modules)
+├── gateway-admin-client.ts # Admin client for management-domain modules

-├── gateway-pay-client.ts # Pay client (6 API modules)
+├── gateway-pay-client.ts # Pay client for checkout/payment-domain modules

 ├── gateway-config.ts # Configuration types and resolver